celery/celery/docs/userguide/workers.rst

 You can also define your own rules for the autoscaler by subclassing :class:`~celery.worker.autoscaler.Autoscaler`.
 Some ideas for metrics include load average or the amount of memory available.
-You can specify a custom autoscaler with the :setting:`CELERYD_AUTOSCALER` setting.
+You can specify a custom autoscaler with the :setting:`worker_autoscaler` setting.

 .. _worker-queues: